 While this search shows I clearly want to plant a garden at some point, it doesn’t specify whether I’m looking for tips or a shopping list.
-Yet, what’s that on the right side?
-It’s a paid ad for Home Depot, advertising a very handy raised garden bed kit.
+Yet, what’s that under the search bar?
+A range of products that may align with my search intent.
 Seems interesting and relevant to what I’m looking for, so maybe I click it out of curiosity.

 Paid advertising and sponsored social posts cost money but work fast, so they’re a good way to give an immediate boost to your traffic regardless of what stage your business is in.
 In fact, paid strategies are a good way for new companies to get their names out there while they work on their organic strategy.
 However, paid traffic drops as soon as the payments drop, so you’ll want to make sure you’ve got a healthy amount of organic content before ending a sponsored campaign.

 If your gut reaction to this question is, “both,” you’re absolutely right.
 Paid and organic marketing strategies work best when used together.
 The first increases your traffic in the short term while you work to build enough organic content to sustain these numbers over time.

-I can’t emphasize enough that organic growth takes time, especially if your business is new.
+It can’t be emphasized enough that organic growth takes time, especially if your business is new.
 A fresh blog post won’t have much weight behind it, but over time, your content marketing activities will build upon each other.

 What’s most important when measuring success is to know what your goals are.
 If you only want to increase traffic, focus on SEO and create guest posts to grow your audience.
 Also want to increase sales?
 Add some calls to action that direct people to download digital assets or contact a representative.